 Through Nov.
 1 at Storybook Ranch, 3701 S. Custer Road, McKinney.
 Find more info at storybookranch.org.

 Pumpkin Patch on the Farm

 Get out of the city and breathe in some fresh fall air at this pumpkin patch south of Mansfield.
-Attractions include bounce houses, pony rides, a petting zoo, a train ride, a hayride, a wooden maze, and a train and tractor playground.
+Attractions include bounce houses, pony rides, duck races, a petting zoo, a train ride, a hayride, a wooden maze, and a train and tractor playground.
 Children can enjoy cookies and apple juice while listening to a storyteller.
-Each child can choose a pie-size pumpkin from the pumpkin patch and decorate it with markers, and each family will receive a jack-o'-lantern pumpkin with admission.
+With admission, each child can choose a pie-size pumpkin from the pumpkin patch and decorate it with markers.

 Other patches and pumpkin fests